 From this, we notice that:

-- Bigram model perform slightly better than unigram model.
+- The Bigram model performs slightly better than the unigram model.
 This is because the previous word to the bigram can provide important context to predict the probability of the next word.

-- Surprisingly, trigram model and up are much worse than bigram or unigram models.
+- Surprisingly, the trigram model and up is much worse than bigram or unigram models.
 This is largely due to the high number of trigrams, 4-grams, and 5-grams that appear in the evaluation texts but nowhere in the training text.
 Hence, their predicted probability is zero.